yillkid/iota-swarm-node/README.md

 ## Summary

-iota-swarm-node is a proof-of-concept implementation of IOTA Swarm node, allowing embedded devices to run their micro edition of full nodes distributed on more than one device.
-That is, a swarm node is a device with software/hardware implementing an algorithm aiming for allowing several swarm nodes behave as a full node.
+`iota-swarm-node` is a proof-of-concept implementation of IOTA Swarm node, that is a device with software/hardware implementing an algorithm aiming for allowing several swarm nodes behave as a full node.

 Most use cases for micropayments involve a single user or device interacting repeatedly with a few vendors.